ceejbot/putter/README.md

 A test set of tags are in [tags.yml](./taxonomy.tags.yml).
 A test set of fandoms with character lists is in [fandoms](./taxonomy/fandoms/).

+I've gone through the AO3 tag dataset & pulled out the most-used tags into `ao3-dump.json`.
+I have a rough cut at what standardization might look like given the tag format proposals below.

 The database seeding process adds them to the appropriate catalogs.
 Seeding process can be re-run at any time to add new tags/fandoms/characters.
 It will update existing fandom data.
-It won't delete any new tags added by users.
+It won't delete any new tags added by users. \[this is a TODO not a statement of current fact]
-I've gone through the AO3 tag dataset & pulled out the most-used tags into `ao3-dump.json`.
-I have a rough cut at what standardization might look like given the tag format proposals below.

-My current thinking is that stories need two kinds of tags: standardized categorization from a fixed list, and free-form categorization at the author's whim.
-Lookup by the first can be made zippy because it's a fixed target.
-Lookup by the second should be handled by search.
-This also requires that a method be available to *promote* free-form tags to standardized tags as popularity demands.

-### File format
+### Tag file schema

 Yaml files.